Anton Arcane: Powers and abilities

 Anton Arcane possesses the knowledge of creating synthetic organs and skin, from those he made his Un-Men with.
 He also possesses many arcane artifacts, as well as necromancy, which enables him to control the dead.

-In The New 52, Arcane is the avatar of the Rot, enabling him to manipulate rot, death, and decay to his will.
+In The New 52 continuity, Arcane is the avatar of the Rot, enabling him to manipulate rot, death, and decay to his will.
+When the Swamp Thing and Animal Man are trapped inside the Rot, Arcane uses this 'living' rot on everyone, except those who have a strong enough connection to the Red (animals) or the Green (plants).

 In other media

 Arcane as seen in the Swamp Thing video game.